 LAB DIRECTOR

-Juliet Davidow, PhD
+Juliet Davidow (she/her), PhD

-Dr. Juliet Davidow joined the Psychology Department as an Assistant Professor at Northeastern University in 2020, and established the Learning and Brain Development Lab.
+Dr. Juliet Davidow joined the Psychology Department at Northeastern University as an Assistant Professor in 2020, and established the Learning and Brain Development Lab.
 She earned her BA in Psychology from New York University and PhD in Psychology from Columbia University.
 She trained as a postdoc at Harvard University, and has also conducted research at UCLA and Weill-Cornell Medical College.
 The research at the Learning and Brain Development Lab bridges classic areas in Psychology, Neuroscience, and Computer Science.

 CV| Google Scholar| OSF